Yorkshire Lawn & Garden Est. North Yorkshire

 Gardens here have their own rhythm.

-Harrogate's gardens are among the most well-kept in Yorkshire — the 200 acres of the Stray set a visual standard for the whole town, and if you've got an established garden in HG1 or HG2 you'll know how fast that standard slips without someone reliable on a regular schedule.
-Most work here is on medium-to-large Victorian and Edwardian plots, from the fortnightly garden tidying that keeps the borders honest to annual structural hedge work on the mature yew and beech boundaries that came with the house.
+Harrogate has some of the most well-kept gardens in Yorkshire, and the standard slips quickly without someone reliable on a regular schedule.
+Most work here is on medium-to-large Victorian and Edwardian plots, from the fortnightly maintenance that keeps the borders honest to annual structural hedge work on the mature yew and beech boundaries that define this spa town.

 Our gardeners across HG1–HG3 are independent professionals: public liability insurance, Waste Carrier's Licences, and a track record of turning up when they said they would.
 We match each enquiry to the gardener best placed for the postcode and the kind of work, then they call you direct - usually the same day.